smhurf/lewagon_challenges/05-ML/04-Under-the-hood/02-Solvers/README.md

 # Solvers ⚙️

-In this exercice, you will investigate the effects of solvers on the performance of Logistic Regression models.
+In this exercise, you will investigate the effects of solvers on the performance of Logistic Regression models.

 ❓ Find out which solver:
 - Produces the best precision score?